-Looking to Upgrade to .Net 5 and CMS 12?
-See Why upgrade to Content Cloud (CMS) 12?.
+Looking to upgrade to ASP.NET Core and CMS 12?
+See Why upgrade to Optimizely Content Management System (CMS 12)?.

 Optimizely products consist of a main NuGet package with dependencies to other required packages.
 When updating, you only have to select the main package.

 Optimizely release packages are published to the Optimizely NuGet feed.
 You can download and install release packages from here via the Package Manager or command prompt in Visual Studio.

 - If not already done, add the Optimizely NuGet feed to the NuGet package manager in Visual Studio, see Installing a sample site how to do this.

 - Right-click on References in your project, and select Manage NuGet Packages.

 - Select Updates > Episerver and click Update for the EPiServer.Cms package.
 This adds the latest changes to your project.

 - Compile your solution and start the website.
 If you have configured

 DataAccessOptions.UpgradeDatabaseSchemato false, then you may see a system application exception caused by conflicting application and database schema versions, as each database schema version targets a specific Optimizely version.
 In that case you should use the EPiServer database cli tool to update the database.